 - Only go to clinics that offer you access to a physician if you need it.
 Ask the clinic if there is a physician you can talk to if you need to.
 Sometimes people have complex medical issues that require physician input. e7 Health offers access to board-certified physicians if needed.

 - Only go to clinics that can offer you in-house blood tests to check your immunity to vaccines you know you already had, or have been exposed to in your life.
 Always ask the clinic if they offer blood titer testing on premise.
 In some cases, you may not need the vaccine.
 A blood test (blood titer) can cost a fraction of getting the vaccine again.
 Further, e7 Health blood titer testing prices are a fraction of most major labs and we do the blood draw right in our clinic.

-- Only go to clinics that focus only in vaccine medicine.
-Many so called “vaccine clinics” also do urgent care, primary care, occupational medicine, or other unrelated medical services. e7 Health does no primary care or other unrelated medical services.
+- Only go to clinics that specialize in vaccine medicine.
+Many so-called "vaccine clinics" also do urgent care, primary care, occupational medicine, or other unrelated medical services. e7 Health does no primary care or other unrelated medical services.

 - Only go to clinics that offer the Yellow Fever vaccine every day.
 Some clinics offer this only once every week or two.
 Ask the clinic if they offer Yellow Fever vaccines every day.
 Since Yellow Fever is required for entry in many countries, this vaccine may be mandatory for your trip.
 Also ask the clinic if they are qualified to give you a formal "Yellow Fever Exempt Letter" if you have contraindications to getting the Yellow Fever vaccine.

 - Only go to clinics that do not charge an administrative fee for follow up visits for vaccines in a series.
 Always ask if there is an administrative / office fee for subsequent visits.
 All e7 Health follow-up visits for vaccines in a series are not assessed an administrative or office visit fee.